glasgowneuro/AttysHRV/README.md

 The app turns the heartrate into a seaside animation where the idea is that a relaxed person has a regular physiological heartrate variability which creates large regular waves in the animation.
-The person can use deep breathing to create these and in turn also relax.
+The person can use deep breathing to create these and in turn relax.

 The high precision bioamplifier [Attys](https://www.attys.tech) is used to record the ECG in realtime and the Oculus then detects